DiSE Programme

 • For riders who are, or who expect to be, in the England talent pathway

-• A combination of face to face and online learning with some training camps included
+• A combination of face to face and online learning with training camps every two months

 • Assessments are via a portfolio of learning that the rider will complete throughout the course